awslabs/benchmark-ai/README.md

-A "framework" that enables to periodically generate performance benchmarks of Machine Learning systems in order to evaluate new functionalities and detect regressions.
+A "framework/tool/service" that enables you to perform benchmarks of your machine learning models/frameworks/hardware in order to evaluate functionality, performance and detect regressions.

 ![how_good_is_uour_ml](docs/images/anubis.scales.jpg "Anubis")

-# A "framework" ?

-Anubis provides a simple, self service solution for teams to schedule and run benchmarks for Machine Learning workloads.
+Anubis provides a simple, self service solution for teams to schedule and run benchmarks for machine learning workloads.
 Abubis lets teams to easily spin-up the required infrastructure and automation to perform benchmarks.
-Consider Anubis a measuring tool, a "ruler", that lets you measure the efficacy of your machine learning model, framework and/or computing infrastructure.
-Anubis provides operational and user metrics, with the ability to provide sophisticated alerts for detecting regressions.
-Logs are stored and indexed for deeper inspection for effective root cause investigation.
+Consider Anubis a measuring tool, a "ruler" if you willl, that lets you measure the efficacy of your machine learning model, framework and/or computing infrastructure.
+Anubis provides a simple, declartive, input descriptor, and produces operational and user metrics, and sophisticated alerts for detecting regressions.
+Logged output from the model are stored and indexed for deeper inspection, allowing for more effective root cause investigation.

 # Features